Smashthehedgehog/tradebot/README.md

 ### `engine/scheduler.py` — The Alarm Clock
 Uses a background timer to wake the bot up every 60 minutes.
-Before running a decision cycle, it checks whether the market is currently open (weekdays, 9 AM – 4 PM Eastern).
-If the market is closed, it goes back to sleep without doing anything.
+Before running a decision cycle, it checks whether the NYSE is currently open using the official `pandas_market_calendars` library, which accounts for weekends and US market holidays.
+The first cycle fires at 10 AM Eastern (ensuring the 9:30 opening bar is complete and available from Yahoo Finance) and runs through 4 PM Eastern.
+If the market is closed or it is a holiday, it goes back to sleep without doing anything.
+If the calendar library is unavailable it falls back to a simple weekday/hour check.

 ---